Royal Caribbean mock cruises attract 'thousands' of volunteers - KESQ

 And it says it’s been inundated with interest from would-be cruisers keen to volunteer.

+Michael Bayley, president & CEO of Royal Caribbean, said in a Facebook post on Sunday that 100,000 people had signed up.

-If it sounds like a precarious proposition, that’s because it is.
+If getting on a cruise ship sounds like a precarious proposition, that’s because it is.
 The US Centers for Disease Control and Prevention, which recently lifted its ban on cruise ships operating in US waters, says in its latest guidance that “sailing during a pandemic is an inherently risky activity.”

 But the CDC’s framework for conditional sailing also stipulates cruise lines must run “simulated voyages” designed “to replicate real world onboard conditions of cruising” if they want to get permission to recommence regularly scheduled cruises.